Syldel/sylgit/README.md

 # Sylgit Tools

-This script will stash/unstash your current work
+This script will stash/unstash your current work.

+Good to know :

+Since `Git 2.6` you can use the autostash option to automatically stash and pop your uncommitted changes. (`--autostash`)

 ### How to use

 ##### Command arguments :

---log, --merge branch or --rebase branch, --push
+--log (branch), --merge branch or --rebase (branch), --push

 Or :

--l, -m branch or -r branch, -p
+ -l (branch)  ,  -m branch     or  -r (branch)     ,  -p

 To rebase "master" branch and push with --force-with-lease

 ```
-sylgit -r master -p
+sylgit -r master -p -l
 ```

 To merge "master" branch and push

 ```
-sylgit -m master -p
+sylgit -m master -p -l
 ```

 ### Requirements

-You need to have node
+You need to have node and git (> 2.6)

 ### Installation